-A breathalyzer is a device people under DUI investigation blow into in order to determine the alcohol content of their blood by analyzing a sample of breath.
+A breathalyzer is a device police ask people under DUI investigation to blow into in order to ultimately determine the alcohol content of their blood by analyzing a sample of breath.
 If the results are .08 or higher, that person is presumed to be impaired by alcohol.

 Breathalyzer tests have been a subject of controversy in recent years, however, due to their inaccurate results.
 The devices often generate slanted outcomes, despite their claims of precision and accuracy.
 More times than not, human error is at fault for the test’s failure.

-According to the New York Times, on average, breath test results are 40% too high, leading to false arrests and convictions.
-Little government supervision results in administers’ incomplete knowledge of the device and leads to inadequate test administration and results.
+According to the New York Times, on average, breath test results are 40% too high, leading to false DUI arrests and false DUI convictions.
+Little government supervision of Breathalyzer methods results in administers’ incomplete knowledge of the device and leads to inadequate breathalyzer test administration and inaccurate results.

 What to do If Pulled Over For Driving Under the Influence